-Since the general thread has been closed, and in my arrogance, I thought I’d start a dedicated tactica.
+In my arrogance, I thought I’d start a dedicated tactica for Adeptus Titanicus.
 I’ve played quite a few games now and I think I broadly know my way around the game.

-The idea of this thread is to discuss how to go from something like this, where there are lots of enemy engines:
+The idea of this thread is to discuss how to go from something like this, where there are two opposing battlegroups:

-To something like this, where there is lots of mess where they used to be:
+To something like this, where only your engines remain and there is lots of mess where the enemy ones used to be:

 These are my thoughts on how to do that.